userdeck/wordpress-plugin/readme.txt

 Added automated SEO support for Guide pages.

 == Changelog ==

+= 1.1.5 =
+* Fixed bug with registering sitemaps with seo plugin if guide is not setup
+* Changed removing plugin settings on uninstall instead deactivation

 = 1.1.4 =
 * Fixed bug with incompatible versions with the Yoast WordPress SEO plugin used for sitemap integration